X

 • A medical referral to an otologist who may also require other testing

 Research tells us when a child has hearing loss, seeking treatment as soon as possible leads to the best outcomes.
-If you think your child could benefit from a bone conduction hearing aid, do not delay in asking your doctor about an evaluation.
+If you think your child could benefit from a bone conduction hearing device, do not delay in asking your doctor about an evaluation.

 Make an appointment